linagora/linshare/documentation/EN/installation/linshare-install-centos-7.md

     linshare.documents.thumbnail.pdf.enable=true
     linshare.documents.thumbnail.enable=true

-To use this mode you need first to start the Web service on `thumbnail-server`.
+To use this mode you need first to install and start the Web service on `thumbnail-server`.

 <a name="tomcat">